 3) Dynamic stretch – it is the best way to prepare the body for stretches in class like splits and kicks and it keeps the kids moving and keeps their attention.
 For example, leg swings and lunge steps.
 It’s imperative, especially for a dance class, when the body is going to be pushed to its limits, to have prepared the muscles for what is to come and work through the ranges of motion within the warm up.

 As a dance teacher you have a duty of care to your students, no matter what age they are.
 Whether you teach kids to jive or grown ups to waltz, you need fitness instructor insurance that is flexible and gives you peace of mind.
-Check out Insure4Sport’s competitive prices for fitness instructor insurance today.
+Check out Insure4Sport’s competitive prices for personal trainer insurance today.